nc-minibbs/mbbs/README.md

 	devtools::install_github('nc-minibbs/mbbs')
 	library(mbbs)

 To run the new data, first you'll need to replace the .csv files being read in to create the Orange, Durham, and Chatham dataframes.
-You'll replace the dates in lines 18,33,and 48 ie:
+You'll replace the dates in lines 18, 33, and 48 ie:

         import_ebird_data("inst/extdata/MyEBirdData_Orange_20220913.csv")